Who is Matt Gaetz’s wife, Ginger? The woman standing by her man amid sex allegations

 Two days after Gaetz was nominated by Trump, Ginger posted the message, “Strong men create good times” on her X profile accompanied by a photo of her husband with right-wing Turning Point founder Charlie Kirk and Argentinian President Javier Milei.

-The current storm engulfing Gaetz is not the first time Ginger – the sister of Republican donor and entreprenuer Palmer Luckey – has stood by him.
+The storm that engulfed Gaetz is not the first time Ginger – the sister of Republican donor and entreprenuer Palmer Luckey – has stood by him.

 The couple first met at Trump’s Mar-a-Lago resort in early 2020 when she was 26.